Latest version of the app available: 4.0.0

 Then, move to the Domain URL field in the Domain Option section.
 A Domain URL is the address that you type in the address bar of your browser to access your platform.
 The Domain URL is the current address of your platform if you choose to keep the docebosaas URL, or the one that is referenced in your SSL certificate in case of a custom domain.
 Insert here the domain address for your branded mobile app (you can insert the address of a root domain or of a subdomain.
 The field will be pre-populated with the relative root domain).

-In order to enable push notifications, flag the corresponding checkbox.
+In order to enable push notifications, flag the corresponding checkbox in the Push Notifications section in the Properties tab.
 Two fields will appear below: Project ID and Firebase Service Accounts Configuration File.

 In the first field, you will add the project ID, which refers to the project in Google Firebase.
 In the second field, you will need to upload the Firebase Admin SDK configuration json file.
 Remember that both these fields are mandatory.